Using Private CA

 2. Enter basic information

-Set basic information of the CA to create.
-The basic information to be entered according to the type selected in 1.
+Set the basic information for the CA you want to create.
+The basic information you need to enter depending on the type selected in 1.
 General settings and the method selected in 2.
-Enter basic information.
+Enter basic Information are as follows:

 Note

-1. When the Enter basic information page appears, enter or select the required information.
+1. When the Enter basic information page appears, enter or select the necessary information.

-• Parent CA specification method: Click to select the desired CA if you want to designate a CA that's already created in Private CA to play the role of the issuer
+• Assigned parent CA method: click to select a CA already created in Private CA to automatically assign it as the issuer.

-• Direct signature method: Click to select Sign directly if you want to use a customer-managed CA
+• Self-signed method: select Self-sign if you want to proceed using a CA that you manage directly.

 Note

-If you are creating a root CA, the Parent CA item will be disabled and unavailable to select.
+If you're creating a root CA, the parent CA field is disabled and cannot be selected.

-• Key type: Click to select the public key encryption algorithm to be used for the CA to create
+• Key type: click to select the public key encryption algorithm to be used for the CA.

 2. Click the [Next] button.